TNET-SNU/mmTLS/README.md

 ./run-splittls-clients-persistent-cbc.sh 64k
 ```

-Then, you will see the throughput withDHE-RSA-AES-256-GCM-SHA256 in the logs of nload.
+Then, you will see the throughput with DHE-RSA-AES-256-GCM-SHA256 in the logs of 'nload'.